Charles Mills Sheldon: Marriage and family

 The 1901 census found Sheldon with his wife and daughter at 3 Bath Road in Chiswick, London, which was still his address on the electoral register some 12 years later.

 Death

-Sheldon dies on 14 March at Chiswick Hospital in Chiswick, London.
+Sheldon died on 14 March at Chiswick Hospital in Chiswick, London.
 He was living at 45a Fairfax Road, Bedford Park, Chiswick, London at the time.
 His effects were valued at £1,417 12s 5d.
 His widow was still living at this address in 1930.